ValidMo/QuickHabitTracker/notes.md

 ---

-first of all i should calculate which weekday from the date in TrackedHabitsByDate okay then according to the weekday i should fetch the habits where the isRepeated<WEEKDAY> is true okay then i should put the results to the notDoneHabits array(just the name of habits as array of string) challenge then i should list the habits in notDoneHabits as buttons okay when the buttons pressed the notDoneHabits goes to doneHabits and the appeariance changes okay
+first of all i should calculate which weekday from the date in TrackedHabitsByDate ✅ then according to the weekday i should fetch the habits where the isRepeated<WEEKDAY> is true ✅ then i should put the results to the notDoneHabits array(just the name of habits as array of string) challenge then i should list the habits in notDoneHabits as buttons okay when the buttons pressed the notDoneHabits goes to doneHabits and the appeariance changes okay